miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/README.md

 ## This Tutorial
 This tutorial walks you through the creation of an API that can store, retrieve and update data in a Mongo database.
 It covers these main concepts and technologies, some more in depth than others:
-* Functional programming with Scala
+* Scala
 * Creating a RESTful API with Play Framework
 * MongoDB access using a Reactive Mongo driver
 * Test-driven development
 * git and GitHub
 * SBT
-* Model-View-Controller pattern
 * Mockito
+* CURL

 ## Previous Knowledge
-Its recommended you have *some* experience with the following, although it isn't completely required:
+Its recommended you have some experience with the following, although it isn't completely required:
-* Scala (tutorial [here](https://www.scala-exercises.org/scala_tutorial)), Java or similar
+* Scala (tutorial [here](https://www.scala-exercises.org/scala_tutorial)), Java or similar, along with unit testing
 * HTTP request methods and response statuses (brief guide [here](https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177))

 Some of the sections are purposefully vague and get more challenging as you progress.
 This is intended - your colleagues, Slack, Confluence, GitHub are all valuable resources!